 Isaac Bashevis Singer

-“In my past, I was hunting.
-Before a year ago I was not even into tattoos.”
+“In my past, I was a hunter.
+A year ago, I wasn't even into tattoos.”
 Those were the words of Alfredo Meschi at the International Animal Rights Conference in Luxembourg.
 He wears a big yellow tag in his ear.
-Just like cows are marked.
-As a property and a number.
-Living beings with no right to be with their children, to move and experience life or even touch the earth and see the sun.
-There are billions of such beings, we torture and kill every day that is why Italian animal activist has 40,000 tattoos - this is the number of animals humans kill every second.
+Marked just like the cows are.
+As property - with a number.
+Living beings with no right to be with their children, move freely and experience life, or even to walk on the grass and see the sun.
+There are billions of such beings that we torture and kill every day.
+That's why the Italian animal activist has 40,000 tattoos - this is the number of animals humans kill every second.
 Yes, it is happening to them right now, just because they are animals.
 Meschi is a dedicated vegan and anarchist.
 Meeting him can change your life.
-Without many words or fiery lectures, just because the way he is.
+Without many words or inspiring lectures, just because the way he is.
 Meschi walks before he talks.
 His entire life is dedicated to those who suffer the most.
-Human and non-human animals are dying because of our greed and vanity.
+Human and non-human animals are dying because of our gluttony and greed.
 Nothing else.

-Yes, it was a very great experience but in a sad place, because the hall of the museum MAAM is a former pig slaughterhouse.
-You can still see all the machines and what they were doing to animals.
-It was a guided visit to the museum with many people attending.
+Yes.
+It was a great experience.
+But the museum MAAM, where the exhibition was, is a sad place because it used to be a pig slaughterhouse.
+You can still see all the machines and can easily imagine what they were doing to the animals.
+It was a guided visit to the museum, with many people attending.
 The museum is dedicated to modern and street art.

-I was asked recently if the world without slaughterhouses is possible?
-All I could say is that I have a dream.
-What would be your answer to the question?
+I was recently asked, if the world without slaughterhouses is possible?
+All I could say was, that I have a dream.
+What would be your answer to that question?

-There are some signs worldwide that political agenda could go in this direction.
-Not because they would become more ethical, but because of economic and environmental reasons.
-The world cannot be based on meat, fish, and dairy, there is literally no more space left.
-Rich and poor people share the same planet that might be the reason for the vegan orientation.
+There are some signs worldwide, that the political agenda could go in this direction.
+Not because of ethical reasons, but because of economic and environmental causes.
+The human diet simply cannot be based on meat, fish, and dairy anymore.
+There is literally no more space left.
+Rich and poor people share the same planet.
+That might be a reason for the vegan political orientation.
 I would not consider that a real victory.
-In anti-speciesist movement, we aim for the world with no oppression, violence, and poverty.
-This does not include only non-human but also human animals.
-I also have a dream and it is taking us too long.
+In our anti-speciesist movement, we strive for a world with no oppression, violence, and poverty.
+This does not only include non-human but also human animals.
+I also have a dream.
+And it's taking us far too long.

 Vegans tend to be accused of being “pushy” with the message about animal cruelty, which is a paradox.
-You described your artivism, Project X not only as a statement describing the terrible situation of non-human animals but also as a possibility of a dialog.
+You described your artivism, Project X, not only as a statement about the terrible situation of non-human animals, but also as an opportunity for dialog.

-Every day, wherever I go, people ask me about the meaning and reason of my tattoos.
-When I was traveling on the train from Rome, I was talking all the time.
-Nine out of ten people I meet express a genuine and sincere interest, some are very moved and some disagree, but are open and the interaction is positive.
-Online the situation is different; people hide behind anonymity and write insulting comments.
-I do not care and of course, I do not respond to them.
-I also receive a lot of support on Internet from all over the World; many people are joining Project X, by tattooing one X or more of them with vegan ink.
-Some people because of the project X become vegan.
-This is the aim and my hope for the project.
+Every day, wherever I go, people ask me about the meaning and reason for my tattoos.
+When I was travelling on the train from Rome, I was approached by strangers all the time.
+Nine out of ten people I meet expresses a genuine and sincere interest.
+Some are very moved and some disagree, but are also open to dialog and the interactions are positive.
+Online the situation is different; people hide behind their anonymity and write insulting comments.
+But I don't care.
+And of course, I do not respond to them.
+I receive a lot of support on the Internet from all over the World; many people are joining Project X by getting a tattoo of one or more X-es (with vegan ink).
+Some people even became vegan because of the project.
+This is my aim.
+And my hope.

-To you think people are moved by your personal sacrifice in the Project X?
+Do you think people are moved by your sacrifice in the project?

-Maybe a sacrifice, but I think they recognize a commitment more than the sacrifice.
-My commitment to this cause is 24 hours a day, 7 days of the Week.
-We should be like partisans.
-They were not fighting Nazis and fascist just on afternoons or at the weekends or when it was a nice weather.
-No, you have to fight all the time.
-What is happening to animals is like a war, and we are joining to fight against that.
-It is actually a much bigger war than the war against Nazis.
-In Luxemburg, a girl from U.K. was very inspired by the Project X and she committed herself to the 365 days of doing something for animals each day.
-She is writing a blog about that and this is a very nice response how the message of commitment is spreading.
-She is now inspiring others.
-That is a big gift for me.
+Maybe it is a sacrifice.
+But I think that the people recognize the commitment in my work more.
+I am committed to this cause 24 hours a day, 7 days of the Week.
+We should all be like partisans.
+They were not fighting Nazis and Fascist just on afternoons.
+Or at the weekends, when there was nice weather.
+No. You have to fight all the time.
+What is happening to animals is like war.
+And we are joining to fight.
+It is actually a much bigger war than the war against Nazism.
+In Luxemburg, a girl from the U.K. was so inspired by Project X, that she has committed herself to doing something good for animals each day for the next year.
+This is a very nice response and shows how the message of commitment is spreading.
+She is writing a blog about it and is now inspiring others.
+That is precious to me.

 In July 2016.

-In a very short period of time, you had an immense impact, I have already read many interviews.
+In a very short period of time you had an immense impact.
+I have read many interviews about you.

 There are already more than 100 people with X tattoos.
-Now I am leaving for an event in Milano where people will get tattooed and I am really looking forward to this.
-All the process will be documented.
-If you have X tattooed in a hidden place on your body it has a personal meaning of commitment, but of course, it is not artivism.
-If you do in on your face it is different, one beautiful vegan woman chose to have seven times X tattooed on her forehead.
+Soon I am leaving for an event in Milano, where many people will get tattooed.
+I am really looking forward to this.
+The whole process will be documented.
+If you get an X tattooed in a hidden place on your body, it symbolises a personal meaning of commitment.
+It's not artivism.
+If you get one on your face, that is different.
+One beautiful vegan woman chose to have seven X-es tattooed on her forehead.
 I met a vegan chef from Argentina working in Italy; he owns a restaurant that is the 6th best in the World.
-He already has one upper arm covered in marks of X. Let me say it is not about only tattooing X. It is about spreading the message.
-For an example, I started talking with one girl about my artivism and she told me, how she decided for a big tattoo on the subject of animal liberation.
-Everyone finds his or her own expression.
+He already has one upper arm covered with X tattoos.
+But it isn't just about the tattoos.
+It's about spreading the message.
+For example, I was talking to a girl about my artivism, and she told me how she decided to get a big tattoo on the subject of animal liberation.
+Everyone finds their own way of expressing themselves.

-Is it possible to participate in Project X with henna “tattoos”?
-Some people for various reasons do not want or can’t have a tattoo, but would like to raise awareness about animal oppression.
+Is it possible to participate in the project with henna “tattoos”?
+Some people don't want or can’t have a tattoo, but might like to raise awareness about animal oppression anyway.

-Yes, it is possible.
-My wife Ilaria is also doing a performance with henna on this subject.
-Henna is suitable also for parts of the body on which making a tattoo would be too difficult or painful.
-It is up to the person how will you express and show X.
+Yes, it's possible.
+My wife Ilaria has a performance with henna on the subject.
+Henna is also suitable for parts of the body, on which tattooing would be too difficult or too painful.
+The expression of the X is up to the individual.

-One thing is what we eat, but the main problem is that we are caught in the perpetual consumerism.
+It is one thing to talk about what we eat, but the main problem is that we are caught in perpetual consumerism.

-That is true, being vegan is important but also how we live our lives every day.
-Everything that we buy has an impact on the planet and animals.
-Even if we would live in a vegan world with this level of consumerism we will destroy the environment.
-That is why my entire possessions are in my backpack.
+That is true.
+Being vegan is important.
+But also how we live our lives every day.
+Everything that we buy has an impact on the planet and its animals.
+Even if we lived on a completely vegan world, with this level of consumerism, we would still destroy the environment.
+That is why all my possessions fit in my backpack.
 I do not miss anything.
 I feel rich and privileged that I was born in the West.
-I have shoes and trousers; I do not need much more to go forward with my commitment.
-It is called minimalism, or sobriety you can call it with many names.
-Until we do not live in a just society we have to try and make an impact and act coherently: to walk our talk.
-But it is important to know that this is not about being pure or about perfection because we live in an imperfect world.
-The aim is to have respect for animals and all others.
-My fifth book will be published soon and I invite you to read it.
-Online it will be available for free, the publisher Terra Nuova agreed on that.
-In the paper version, you can buy it and support our commitment.
-This book is called Vegan Revolution it is also a reply to the film Food Revolution, which is about vegan food but with marketing intentions, which should not be the main point in saving animals.
+I have shoes and trousers; I do not need much more to go on forward with my commitment.
+It's called minimalism.
+Or sobriety.
+It has many names.
+Until we don't live in a just society, we have to try and make an impact.
+And act coherently: to walk our talk.
+But it's also important to realise, that it's not about being pure or about perfection.
+We live in an imperfect world.
+The aim is for people to have respect for animals and each other.
+My fifth book will be published soon and I would invite you to read it.
+Online it will be available for free.
+The publisher, Terra Nuova, agreed to that.
+If you buy the printed version, you can support our commitment.
+The book is called Vegan Revolution, and it is also a reply to the film Food Revolution.
+It is about vegan food, but with marketing intentions.
+That has nothing to do with saving animals.

-Yes, I lead workshops and theatre, which is a very powerful form of social theatre called the Theatre of the Oppressed.
-It started in South America because of the extreme military and governmental violence against people.
-It is not a classical form of theatre; it empowers people to be active and teaches them how to react in everyday life when they face violent circumstances.
-They learn how to speak and move in difficult situations, we have many such situations today.
+Yes.
+I lead workshops in the theatre.
+It is a very powerful form of social theatre called the Theatre of the Oppressed.
+It started in South America, because of the extreme military and governmental violence against the people.
+It is not a classical form of theatre; it empowers people to be active and teaches them how to react in everyday life, when they face violent circumstances.
+They learn how to speak and move in difficult situations.
+We have many such situations these days.
 I also teach theatre to animal activists.
 The Theatre of the Oppressed is a real-life rehearsal for the revolution.
-The initiator of the theatre is Augusto Boal, a veteran activist from Brazil.
-There are many people who teach this theatre, some even for 1500 euros for a workshop; I don’t think that was the original aim of the method.
-One has to live of course, but the oppressed communities and persons can never pay such amount.
-I offer workshops for voluntary contribution; one can give what they have or nothing at all.
+The creator of the theatre is Augusto Boal, a veteran activist from Brazil.
+There are many people who teach this type of theatre.
+Some even charge 1500 Euros for a workshop.
+I don’t think that was the original aim of the method.
+One has to live of course, but the oppressed communities and people can never pay such amounts.
+I offer workshops for a voluntary contribution; people give whatever they can spare, or nothing at all.

-I do hope you will come to Slovenia with your workshop and performance.
+I hope you will come to Slovenia with your workshop and perform for us.

-It would be nice to organize something; you have also well known strong tattoo convention in your country and very interesting artistic and social movement.
+It would be nice to organize something; you also have a well known tattoo convention in your country.
+A very interesting artistic and social movement.